valenber/sys-config/README.md

 ### Window Manager - [DWM 6.2](https://dwm.suckless.org/)

 DWM (Dynamc Window Manager) is part of the [suckless](https://suckless.org/philosophy/) software suite.
 In order to run it `xorg` needs to be installed and the file `.xinitrc` should contain instruction `exec dwm`.
+For transparency to work it is necesary to install `compton` and launch it via `.xinitrc`.
+Transparency can be set in `.Xresources` file using value for `\*.alpha` (0-255).
 NOTE: I don't use any `display manager` at the moment.

+#### General config
+I used a fork of st created by [Luke Smith](https://github.com/LukeSmithxyz/st) that is already patched with transparency, scroll and some good keybindings.

+It works very well and I only made the folowing changes:
+* added keybinding to launch Firefox on Alt+Shif+w

 #### Status bar configuration (right-hand side)
 Status bar can be configured using bash scripts and some system utilities.